Condop: Common use and misuse

 Sometimes the phrase condop is used to refer to the residential portion only of such a building (i.e. to distinguish it from the commercial unit(s)).
 However, this term is commonly misused to describe a cooperative corporation that behaves like a condominium.

 The cooperative portion of the condop is effectively no different than any cooperative building that contains only residential units.
 However, in some real-estate circles, the term condop continues to be mis-used to refer to a cooperative that behaves like a condominium or a "co-op with condo rules".
-Typically condo will require a lower required down payment for prospective purchasers and do not include many of the restrictive measures that impact prospective purchasers of cooperative apartments.
+Typically condo will require a lower down payment for prospective purchasers and do not include many of the restrictive measures that impact prospective purchasers of cooperative apartments.
 Further, the bylaws for a condo typically do not include the need for board approval to sell or sublet an apartment.
 Additionally, restrictions on alterations to the apartment are more consistent with cooperatives than condos.